Elicit Prior Knowledge: 10 Strategies for Elementary Teachers

 3. Picture Walks

-Picture walks are a great way to introduce students to new material without overwhelming them with text.
+Picture walks introduce students to new material without overwhelming them with text.
 Show them images related to the lesson and encourage them to make predictions based on what they see.

 Example: Before reading a book about the ocean, flip through the pages and show students the pictures.
 Ask, “What do you think this story will be about?
 What do you know about oceans?”
 They might say, “I see a fish!” or “The ocean is really big!”